How Furnace Efficiency Standards Will Change in 2023

-Did you know more than half of your home’s energy costs are associated to heating and cooling?
-That’s why it’s critical to have an energy-efficient HVAC system.
+Did you know that more than 50% of your home’s energy costs are for your heating and cooling?
+This is the reason why it’s so important to have an energy-efficient HVAC system.

-In 2022, the U.S. government recommended new energy-efficiency standards for residential gas furnaces that would significantly decrease emissions, save users money and encourage sustainability.
+In 2022, President Biden recommended new energy-efficiency standards for residential gas furnaces that would substantially reduce emissions, save consumers money and encourage sustainability.

 This proposal is anticipated to:

-With these facts in mind, you may be asking yourself "what happens to my existing furnace"?
-As of now, not much, as the proposed rule will not go into effect until 2029 at the earliest and will not affect furnaces that are already in use.
+Considering these guidelines, you might be asking yourself what does that mean for my existing furnace?
+For the time being, not much, as the proposed rule will not go into effect until 2029 at the earliest and doesn’t affect furnaces that are already in use.

-But if you’re going to be needing furnace replacement in Florissant soon, highly energy-efficient furnaces are now available.
-See how these furnaces can help you save on energy bills now.
+But if your furnace is nearing the end of its life and a replacement is needed in soon, highly energy-efficient furnaces are already available.
+Learn how these furnaces can save you money on your utility bills.

 Guide to Condensing Furnaces